mrVanDalo/nix-nomad-cluster/README.md

   - something like `parallel screen -md nix run .#apps.init.{1} ::: development_....`
   - make sure new ssh keys properly handled
 - make cache dynamic => it takes forever if the wrong cache is used.
+- ssh key management is a bit annoying at the moment

+# Goals

+- Follow clean and easy way of nixinate
+- flake blueprint to create and manage a cluster (nomad, kubernetes, ... )
+  - with private cache to speed up deployments on scale
+  - with montoring already set up
+  - with nat gateway, if not provided by hardware or cloud provider